Back to Italy.

 Success breeds imitation and soon everyone was getting on the act, literally.
-A genre of film developed called ‘Peplum’.
+A genre of film resulted called ‘Peplum’.
 These were cheaper films, made for an international market and with a famous strong-man character from history as the lead.
 Samson, Hercules and Goliath all partook of baddy smashing with panache.

 With CGI, extreme conditioning and more nefarious options ruled out the lead needed to be suitably muscular.
 Hence the search went on for bodybuilders or strongmen.
 What resulted was gallons of body oil and, well, you’ll see.

-Steve Reeve’s first lead appearance has been cited as where the Peplum genre really took off.
+Steve Reeves’ first lead appearance has been cited as where the Peplum genre really took off.
 The film was a huge success, it was like Sharknado, only with some acting and no sharks.
 Previously Reeves had only played bit parts, it was one of those (in the musical Athena) which got him noted by the daughter of the director.
 Just for some trivia, Reeves was one of the athletes in Gentlemen Prefer Blondes.

 Hercules in the Haunted World (1961)

-The Three Stooges Meets Hercules (1962)
+The Three Stooges Meets Hercules (1962).

-Jason and the Argonauts (1963)
+Jason and the Argonauts (1963).

 One of my favourite films ever and the first I remember seeing Hercules in.
-Not a central role by any means though worth it for the discus throw and for managing to get several crew mates squashed when he awakens Talos.
+Not a central role by any means though worth it for the discus throw and for managing to get several crew mates squashed when he awakened Talos.

-Hercules against the Moon Men (1964)
+Hercules against the Moon Men (1964).

-Hercules in New York (1969)
+Hercules in New York (1969).

 The film is utterly bizarre, kitsch and tongue-in-cheek.
-Sequences involve riding a chariot in Central Park, wrestling the least convincing bear in film history and scaring a woman on a plane by appearing on the other side of the window require watching.
+Sequences involve riding a chariot in Central Park, wrestling the least convincing bear in film history and scaring a woman on a plane by appearing on the other side of the window demands watching.
 Words will not suffice.